 China, a land of ancient wonders and modern marvels, offers an unparalleled travel experience.
 With a history spanning over 5,000 years, it is a country where tradition meets innovation.
 From the iconic Great Wall and the Terracotta Warriors to the futuristic skyline of Shanghai, China is a treasure trove of cultural, historical, and natural attractions.
-Whether you’re exploring the bustling streets of Beijing, cruising the Li River in Guilin, or savoring the diverse regional cuisines, China promises an adventure like no other.
-Its vast landscapes range from the Himalayan peaks to the Gobi Desert, ensuring something for every traveler.

 Every city in China has its characteristics.
-For example, Beijing has the famous Forbidden City, the Great Wall, and Beijing Duck; Shanghai has the Bund, City God Temple, and Soup Dumplings; Chongqing has Wulong Tiansheng Three Bridges National Park, 4D urban architecture, and spicy hot pot.
+For example, Beijing has the famous Forbidden City, the Great Wall, and Beijing Duck; Shanghai has the Bund, the City God Temple, and Soup Dumplings; Chongqing has Wulong Tiansheng Three Bridges National Park, 4D urban architecture, and spicy hot pot.
 There are also Sichuan, Yunnan, Xi’an, Guangzhou, Guangxi, and Shandong.
 Therefore, I will introduce each city slowly in the future.
-This time I will talk about the things you should pay attention to when traveling to China.
+This time, I will talk about the things you should pay attention to when traveling to China.

 Time Zone: UTC+8